Giftbit/lightrail-client-javascript/README.md

 # Lightrail Client for JavaScript and TypeScript

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (to learn more, visit [Lightrail](https://www.lightrail.com/)).
 This is a basic library for developers to easily connect with the Lightrail API using Javascript or Typescript.
-If you are looking for specific use cases or other languages, check out the complete list of all [Lightrail libraries and integrations](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/README.md#lightrail-integrations).

 ## Features